Exploring dimension learning via a penalized probabilistic principal component analysis: Effective rank selection heuristics based on a penalized probabilistic principal components analysis

 Penalized maximum likelihood approaches are widely used to induce sparsity in statistical models.
-The level of penalty imposed on the model is regularized via a tuning parameter which controls the trade-off between goodness-of-fit and complexity \cite{10.2307/2346178, Zou2006sparse, Bien2011}.
-In the problem considered here, the model complexity is directly related to the effective dimension selected, while the fit corresponds to the amount of variance explained, i.e. $1-\sigma^2(k)$.
+The level of penalty imposed on the model is regularized via a tuning parameter, which controls the trade-off between goodness-of-fit and complexity~\citep{10.2307/2346178, Zou2006sparse, Bien2011}.
+In the problem considered here, the model complexity, defined by the number of free parameters $nk + 1 - k(k-1)/2$, is directly related to the data dimension, while the fit corresponds to the amount of variance explained, i.e.\ $\text{tr}(\Phi) - n\zeta^2$.
+The natural guiding principle is to favour a parsimonious representation for the covariance by simultaneously penalizing small explained variance and large $k$.

-We have investigated the use of the following penalty functions as they all account for both the amount of variance explained and the complexity of model with effective dimension $k$:

-We ultimately choose to use \eqref{eqn:pen} as it leads to simpler analytical derivations and intuitive heuristics.
-The natural guiding principle is to favor a parsimonious cluster structure by penalizing small values of $\sigma^2(k)$ as well as large values of $k$.